privatenumber/vue-import-loader/README.md

 Webpack loader to automatically detect & import used components!

-Credits to the [@nuxt/components](https://github.com/nuxt/components) team for the idea ❤️
+Credits to the [@nuxt/components](https://github.com/nuxt/components) for the idea ❤️

 ## 🙋‍♀️ Why?
 - ⚡️ **Speed-up development** Automate registration concerns and focus on the logic!